Cockapoo resource guarding, often known as “possessive aggression,” can be frightening for any dog owner.

 While resource guarding is most commonly associated with food, it can develop with any item that a dog considers “precious.”

-Something from the laundry basket, for example, may not seem like much to us, but to your dog, it could be the most precious thing they own.
+For example, something from the laundry basket may not seem like much to us, but to your dog, it could be the most precious thing they own.
 Resource guarding can sometimes take the strangest forms.
 For example, it’s not unheard of for a dog to protect the washing machine and bark at the owner when they try to open the door.

 - The dog’s bowl